Transia-RnD/hooks-toolkit-ts/README.md

 ### Deleting a single hook with setHooksV3

-To delete a single hook and state on the XRPL using the `setHooksV3` function, you need to provide the following parameters:
+To delete a single hook and state on Xahau using the `setHooksV3` function, you need to provide the following parameters:

-- `client`: The XRPL client object.
+- `client`: Xahau client object.
 - `seed`: The seed of the account that will delete the hook.
 - `hooks`: An array of hook objects to be deleted.